huanNguyen97/huan-sa-hsu/README.md

 ### 3. Issues exist

 - Http method 'PUT' and 'DELETE' cannot use for update_game() and delete_game().
-Have use 'POST' for insteading and it's work.
+Have used 'POST' for insteading and it's work.
 - Some code in DAO layer violate DRY.
 Fix later